actraiser2/codechallenge/README.md

-# Instructions for running the amazing codechallengeee
+# Instructions for running the amazing codechallenge

 Application developed according the hexagonal architecture principles and DDD methodology using the Spring Boot framework